xelfia/Virtueld/manual.md

 |`Vine Density`|You can adjust the amount of vines generated in the background (`⇐` None - Many `⇒`).
 Press `⟳` to start regeneration.
 It doesn't affect gameplay directly, but please note that it may be **high loaded** until the process is completed after game startup or `⟳`.|

 > * Each setting is saved when you change it.

+## `Protocol` tab

+Enable/Disable of the feature which makes the game startable from URL.

+### Overview

+* If you enable this feature, you can launch Virtueld on your Windows from the link `▶️Virtueld` on the page https://xelfia.github.io/Virtueld/.

+### `Bind Protocol`

+1. Press `Bind` to open `Bind Protocol` screen.
+> * If you already have some settings, you will see `Bind Protocol (overwrite)`.
+> * If you want to register Virtueld of different folder📁 (or version), please follow the activation procedure again.

+2. Press `OK` to start to enable.
+> * Usually, there is security confirmation by Windows.

+3. Launch the secondary game app with white screen and close it shortly.
+4. If `Succeeded` is displayed in the primary Virtueld game app, it has been successfully enabled.

+### `Unbind Protocol`

+* When already registered something:
+  * ➡ Press `Unbind` to open `Unbind Protocol` screen.
+It is the same way as `Bind Protocol`.
+> Please use especially when you want to disable (remove).

+* When not registered anything:
+  * ➡ Press `Unbind` to will display `Protocol Not Found`.

 # `Escape Menu`